hovax/angular-multiStepForm/README.md

 * prev and next function to come back and through

 ## ToDo
+* in order to use prev to goto prev x step, need change in data structure(like double linked list)

 ## Diff with angular-test app
 #### the nav bar (not determined, how to deal with)